hmc-cs111-spring2023/what-is-a-DSL/README.md

 - where appropriate, support your thoughts with references to material from the reading or from language documentation.

-Great responses (i.e., responses that receive a 4) will additionally:
+Great responses (i.e., responses that receive a A) will additionally:

 - be particularly insightful, by using concepts from the reading to classify aspects of each DSL in the assignment and / or by disagreeing with the